leifbr/partnerlabs/docs/class1/modules/module3.rst

       ..IMPORTANT:
       If you enter an AS3 URL make sure **configBigipNet** is set to **Yes** or you will end up with no configuration on the BIG-IP.

+#.
+Hit **NEXT**
+#.
+If will take a few minutes for the environment to spin up and a little longer for all the containers on the backend server to come up.
+#.
+Once the stack is complete you can set up access to the BIG-IP.

+   #.
+Select your stack and select **Output**.
+   #.
+Find the **Bigip1ManagementEipAddress**.
+This is the Elastic IP (EIP) you will this to connect to the BIG-IP
+   #.
+Using PuTTY or SSH and your keypair, SSH to the BIG-IP using your keypair.
+   #.
+At the TMSH prompt enter:

+   ..COMMAND:
+   mod auth user admin password <your password> shell bash

+   #. this will set the password for connecting to the TMUI (GUI) interface of the BIG-IP and allow the **admin** user to access the Linux CLI on the BIG-IP.
+This is the equivalent of giving a user **Advanced shell** privileges in the TMUI interface.